nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 #### Syntax Highlighting (Shiki) and Vercel

-Shiki is integrated on our workflow as a Reype Plugin, see the `next.mdx.shiki.mjs` file.
+Shiki is integrated on our workflow as a Rehype Plugin, see the `next.mdx.shiki.mjs` file.
 We also use the `nord` theme for Shiki and a subset of the supported languages as defined on the `shiki.config.mjs` file.

 ### Vercel